Germany cautious over Nord Stream pipeline attack reports

 Peskov again noted that Russia was denied access to evidence from the investigation.
 He called for a transparent international probe.

+“In the current geopolitical context, Gasunie does not foresee a resumption of gas deliveries via Nord Stream for the foreseeable future and, as a result, does not expect to receive any more dividends,” the company said in its annual report.

+Gasunie, whose transportation and storage activities serve the Netherlands and parts of Germany, had invested 508 million euros for a 9% stake in Nord Stream.
+It slashed the value of the investment in July to 240 million euros and now has written it off entirely.

-Lorne Cook in Brussels, Vladimir Isachenkov in Moscow and Aamer Madhani in Washington contributed to this report.
+Lorne Cook in Brussels, Vladimir Isachenkov in Moscow, Mike Corder in The Hague and Aamer Madhani in Washington contributed to this report.

 By FRANK JORDANS